-9. Show a before and after shoots
+9. Show before and after shots

 You can show the steps in the cooking process.
 It could be when showing the chopping process and every other action involved in the cooking.
 You need to let people understand the final image.
-You can show a pic of before cooking the food, and the final result.
+You can show a pic of the before cooking the food, and the final result.
 This process is suitable for foods that don’t look after the food is exceptionally cooked.

 Showing half-cooked food is sometimes more fantastic than showing the finished product.

 Adding a human element to your photo makes it look desirable.
 It’s an excellent way of practicing photography at home.
 Examples of these instances include; a hand stirring a pot or holding a plate.
 Showing a hand pouring coffee while having a breakfast set up is also appealing to the eye.
 This helps you establish the scale and add a part that will offer an amazing review to your consumers’ eyes.

 Another tip is to help keep the food looking plump and also juicy.
 You can take photos once the food is half cooked, and return it to cook before eating.
 Doing this helps in keeping the food looking shriveled.